KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S3 Dropfoot/README.md

 `exo1.ankle_offset = 15; % neutral ankle angle in deg ` <br>
 `S.orthosis.settings{1} = exo1;`

-This adds an exoskeleton with a stiffness of 2 Nm/rad and a neutral ankle angle of 15 deg dorsiflexion to the right foot.
+This adds an exoskeleton with a stiffness of 2 Nm/deg and a neutral ankle angle of 15 deg dorsiflexion to the right foot.
 The mass of the exoskeleton is ignored for simplicity.

 ## Step 2.2: simuluate the effects of an ankle-foot orthosis on gaits in individuals with dropfoot
 You can now run a simulation by running the `Predsim/main.m` script.
 Once your simulation is done, the results are stored in `PredSimResults\gait1018`.

 If all went well, you can visualize the resulting gait pattern in OpenSim.
 Follow the instructions mentioned [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim).
 Note: if this is the third time you ran a simulation, the results are stored in files starting with `gait1018_v3`. **Invisible ankle-foot orthosis**: at the moment, the ankle-foot orthosis is invisible in OpenSim.

-Like before, you can visualize the joint angles using the `PredSim-workshop-smalll-2025/S3 dropfoot case/Plotting/compare_devices.m` script.
+Like before, you can visualize the joint angles using the `PredSim-workshop-smalll-2025/S3 Dropfoot/Plotting/compare_devices.m` script.
 Before you run `compare_devices.m`, specify the versions we want to plot.
 To plots `v1`, `v2` and `v3`, set `line 2` to:

 `vs = [1, 2, 3]`;